Construction Workers Retiring & the Ripple Effect on the Insurance Industry

 With so many baby boomers setting their sights on retiring, employers must soon begin to address employment gaps if they are to keep up with the pace of new construction.
 Retail insurance brokers should help their construction industry business clients recognize ways they can improve recruiting efforts, retain existing workers, and ultimately mitigate insurance risks and costs.

-Matt Horton is Vice President of Distribution of Builders & Tradesmen's Insurance Services, Inc., an Amynta Group Company.
+Jenny Hammond is AVP of Marketing of Builders & Tradesmen's Insurance Services, Inc., an Amynta Group Company.

 Builders & Tradesmen’s Insurance Services Inc.